 How to View Your StoryGraph Reading Challenge Progress

-As mentioned above, you can see your progress for all reading challenges you’re participating in on the Reading Challenges screen or in your profile.
+As mentioned above, you can see your progress for all reading challenges you’re participating in on the Challenges screen or in your profile.

 If you tap on the name of the reading challenge, you’ll be able to see more details, including which book(s) you’ve added to each prompt for the challenge.